learn-co-curriculum/hypothesis_testing_seattle-chicago-ds/README.md

 4. Create a model of the situation Assuming the Null Hypothesis is True!
 5. Decide how surprised you would need to be in order to change your mind

-## Definitions

-**What is statistical hypothesis testing?**

-When we perform experiments, we typically do not have access to all the members of a population, and need to take **samples** of measurements to make inferences about the population.

-A statistical hypothesis test is a method for testing a hypothesis about a parameter in a population using data measured in a sample.

-We test a hypothesis by determining the chance of obtaining a sample statistic if the null hypothesis regarding the population parameter is true.

 **Intuition**

 Suppose you have a large dataset for a population.
 The data is normally distributed with mean 0 and standard deviation 1.